Yoga Teacher Training

-The philosophical basis for our teaching comes from 'East meets West': the Yoga Sutras of Patanjali, the Pancha Maya Model, the Five Elements, the Kleshas, the Gunas, Ayurveda, and the Enneagram, as well as evolutionary psychology, neuroscience and bio-mechanics.
+The philosophical basis for our teaching comes from 'East meets West': the Yoga Sutras of Patanjali, the Pancha Maya (Kosha) Model, the Five Elements, the Kleshas, the Gunas, Ayurveda, and the Enneagram, as well as evolutionary psychology, neuroscience and bio-mechanics.

-We've been training teachers since 2001 and have conducted over 7,200 hours of teacher training since that time in Arkansas, Missouri, Mexico and Ohio.
+We have trained teachers since 2001 and have conducted over 7,200 hours of teacher training since that time in Arkansas, Missouri, Mexico and Ohio.
 As a result, we’ve had the privilege of developing teachers who are seen as the most competent in their markets, and have evolved a program that is equaled by none: there is a difference between training someone to be a teacher, and training someone to be an instructor.
 We train teachers.

 Click on training heading to go to detailed information about that program.

 At the 200 hour level, we teach principles and methods that are grounded in somatic inquiry and not inherently limited to a style of practice.
 At the same time, we teach you what is foundational to all of the styles of yoga you may encounter or have an interest in teaching, which means a thorough understanding of the five techniques of Hatha Yoga: stillness (asana), rhythm (vinyasa), breath (pranayama), integration (bandha) and presence (drushti).
 You will learn how to language and sequence these techniques in ways that continuously reveal their wholeness, and that invite creativity on your part.
 How you arrange them and establish a dominant focus is what moves them into the direction of "styles" like restorative, vinyasa flow, alignment-based, etc. We free you from the limitations of 'seeing' form into the 'way of action'.
-Go to Program

 The 300-hour training is an integrated series of intensives designed to advance a teacher’s skill in three main areas: biomechanics, Ayurveda, and mind.
 All of which are connected to one another by the principle of adaptation.
 This means the overarching goal of the training is to teach the beginning foundations of personal assessment and to receive guidance on how to insert those into public classes.